 What are some practical steps that organizational leaders can take to improve their pipeline of diverse talent?

 Recruiting is very important.
 I know the major companies (Exxon, Chevron, and Shell) are at every single A&M, UT, and UH career fair with a huge booth.
 When I was in school, the female population in engineering was only around 10%, but it’s now at least 15% or 20%.

 Because those companies have the reputation of being a huge player in the engineering domain, everybody is applying to work there (male and female).
 They do a fantastic job of recruiting female engineers because they are applying for it.
 However, if you’re off the map, like Team used to be, nobody knows about you and nobody is applying.
 People tend to stumble upon us and 90% of those people are male.
 That’s why we’re actively making ourselves known.
 I go to career fairs, and I’m going back to A&M soon to relive my glory days and interview some of the engineers there!

 Also, you’ll attract more diversity by making sure people know there are different career paths they can go down.
 It may seem like you can only do a Design Engineer role, but the opportunities are endless.
 An engineering rotational program right whenever you get in, and that’s something that they are incorporating.
 I’m excited that Team is adding these features within our organization.
-It’s something that’s overdue, and will bring about more positive change here.Posted over 2 years ago
+It’s something that’s overdue, and will bring about more positive change here.Posted almost 3 years ago